On the triviality of direct image of coherent sheaves: Necessary conditions for relatively Ulrich sheaves

-For a ramified abelian Galois cover $\pi:X \longrightarrow Y$ of smooth, projective varieties, we prove the existence of \rul on $X$ \wrt $\pi$ implies that the line bundles $M_i$ (see \eqref{a2}) are globally generated.
-Further, we prove that their existence implies that the branch divisor $s_i \in H^0(Y,\, M_i^{\otimes d_i})$ is in the image of the $d_i$-fold multiplication map.
+For an admissible abelian Galois covering map $\pi\,:\,X \,\longrightarrow\, Y$ between projective varieties, we prove that the existence of \rul vector bundles on $X$ \wrt $\pi$ implies that the line bundles $M_i$ (see Definition \ref{admissibleab}) are globally generated.
+Further, we prove that their existence implies that the branch divisor $s_i \,\in\, H^0(Y,\, M_i^{\otimes d_i})$ is in the image of the $d_i$-fold multiplication map.

 Let